 In this series of COVID FAQs, the SciMoms answer your frequently asked questions about the novel coronavirus or COVID-19 pandemic.
-In this FAQ, we focus on COVID variants and the Delta variant.
+In this FAQ, we focus on COVID variants, including the Delta and Omicron variants.
+As we learn about each new variant, we can draw on what we already know about viruses, variants, and immunity to stay informed.
+Most importantly, the precautions we need to take to stop the spread of COVID remain the same.
 Find all previous FAQs here.

 What are COVID variants?